django-cms/django-cms/docs/reference/plugins.rst

         This attribute controls whether your plugin will be usable (and rendered) in a text plugin.
-When you edit a text plugin on a page, the plugin will show up in the *CMS Plugins* dropdown and can be configured and inserted.
+When you edit a text plugin on a page, the plugin will show up in the *CMS Plugins* drop-down and can be configured and inserted.
 The output will even be previewed in the text editor.

         Of course, not all plugins are usable in text plugins.
 Therefore the default of this